apache/spark/IMAGES.rst

 each project has its own registry naming convention that should be followed.
 The name of images for GitHub registry are different as they must follow limitation of the registry used.

-We are still using Github Packages as registry, but we are in the process of testing and switching to GitHub Container Registry, and the naming conventions are slightly different (GitHub Packages required all packages to have "organization/repository/" URL prefix ("apache/airflow/", where in GitHub Container Registry, all images are in "organization" not in "repository" and they are all
+We are still using GitHub Packages as registry, but we are in the process of testing and switching to GitHub Container Registry, and the naming conventions are slightly different (GitHub Packages required all packages to have "organization/repository/" URL prefix ("apache/airflow/", where in GitHub Container Registry, all images are in "organization" not in "repository" and they are all